 The Habit Loop Explained

-Every habit, good or bad, goes through a loop of 3 steps into your brain.
+Every habit, good or bad, goes through the habit loop of 3 steps into your brain.

-Though the 3 parts may seem obvious, identifying the cue and the reward is not as apparent as it seems.
+Though the 3 parts of the habit loop may seem obvious, identifying the cue and the reward is not as apparent as it seems.

 A cue is anything that triggers a habit.
 It can be a specific place, a certain time of the day, the company of people, the emotional state of your mind or the previous action.
 The cue is what commences the habit loop.